doudou/memdump/README.md

 got allocated and find the interface between the long-term objects and these objects. memdump supports this by computing diffs.

+If you mean to use dump diffs you **MUST** enable allocation tracing.
+Not doing so will make the diffs inaccurate, as memdump will not be able to recognize that some object addresses have been reused after a garbage collection.

 Let's assume that we have a "before.json" and "after.json" dumps.
 Start an interactive shell loading `before`.